 1. Gather Receipts and other Supporting Documentation

 Original, itemized receipts for expenses over $75 are required in order to receive reimbursement for entertainment expenses.
 The receipts must identify both food and beverage charges.
-A Declaration of Missing Receipt form must be completed for any missing required receipts.
+If you are missing receipts, please see the "How to Work with Missing Receipts" Knowledge Base article.

 2. Determine if Expense is Primarily Business, Recruitment, or Social